THU-WingTecher/DeepConstr/README.md

 # Introduction

-This is the implementation of DeepConstr.
+This repository contains the implementation of DeepConstr.

-# Bug finding evidence (RQ3)

-To fully support anonymous of this artifact, we temporarily don't present bug list.

 ### Start fuzzing